Administrative Letters

 A065 - Guidelines for Off-Season Athletic Programs

-DATE: Reviewed and Updated August 2013 – Craig Hammer
+DATE: Reviewed and Updated July 2024 – Rusty Taylor

 REGARDING: Guidelines for Off-Season Athletic Programs

-The success of an athletic program at any high school depends on its coaches and upon their support of each other’s programs.
-It is imperative there be a cohesive relationship within the school’s coaching staff.
-Not only does this foster a healthy athletic program, but it also insures a positive and enjoyable work environment for the coaches themselves.
-Without such an atmosphere, the high-pressure responsibilities of coaching can quickly become frustrating and tiresome.
-Some specific issues which could threaten the unity of the coaching staff seem to periodically surface.
-Therefore, the following guidelines have been drafted to address these issues in order to promote good will and help avoid conflict within our athletic departments.
-In most cases, the guidelines are just a re-affirmation of the present standards of the UHSAA policies or WCSD expectations.
+The success of an athletic program at any high school depends on its coaches and upon their support of each other's programs.
+It is imperative there be a cohesive relationship within the school's coaching staff.
+The following guidelines have been drafted to address these issues in order to promote good will and help avoid conflict within our athletic departments.
+In most cases, the guidelines are a re-affirmation of the present standards of the UHSAA policies or WCSD expectations.
 Our facilities will not be made available to any program that is not in harmony within this philosophy.
 These guidelines are based upon the following assumptions:

 Coaches will: